Compassionate Holding of Our Past: Healing from Emotional Trauma

 Relics are stubborn, holding on after their original purpose has faded.
 Those pesky emotions, ignited by an extremely sensitive warning system, may follow us for a lifetime.

-Our task is to identify unhelpful emotions, work through them and properly act in a way that builds a better relationship (see Emotional Intimacy).
-We delay our healing with each explosive episode, hurting feelings, damaging trust, and recreating the agonies from our past (see Relationship Drama).
-We can’t keep destroying relationships, hoping a prince (or princess) charming will save us from this torturous cycle of destruction.
+Our task is to identify unhelpful emotions, work through them and properly act in a way that builds a better relationship.
+We delay our healing with each explosive episode, hurting feelings, damaging trust, and recreating the agonies from our past.
+We canโt keep destroying relationships, hoping a prince (or princess) charming will save us from this torturous cycle of destruction.

 Compassionately holding our past isn’t a simple process when experiencing heightened arousal.
 The intensity of emotion may suck us into a black hole of feeling, immobilizing our efforts to escape.
-Mark Williams, Emeritus Professor of Clinical Psychology at the University of Oxford, suggests that “when the intensity begins to feel overwhelming, we can gently, in the spirit of self compassion, shift our attention bit by bit toward some other, more stabilizing benign force” (2012).
+Mark Williams, Emeritus Professor of Clinical Psychology at the University of Oxford, suggests that when the intensity begins to feel overwhelming, “we can gently, in the spirit of self compassion, shift our attention bit by bit toward some other, more stabilizing benign force” (Williams, 2012).

 Distraction may be a helpful tool.
 The skill to shift awareness is a primary skill practiced with mindfulness.